Why Taking an End-of-Season Break is Essential for Triathletes—and How to plan your winter training.

 1. Reset Your Body

 The human body is remarkably resilient, but it does need downtime to repair and rebuild.
-Months of training and racing can leave your muscles, tendons, and ligaments strained, and your central nervous system in need of a reset.
+Months of consistent training and racing can leave your muscles, tendons, and ligaments strained, and your central nervous system in need of a reset.
 Taking a break allows your body to recover from the effects of high-volume and high-intensity training.

 This isn’t about just stopping training altogether—it's about resetting and allowing recovery for the body.
 I always recommend athletes stay active, but stay away from training.
 It’s all about doing what you feel like, not because you have to.